Find Grad Schools

 7 Yearly Graduations

 The 10th most popular school in the country for animal science majors who are seeking their doctor's degree is Texas Tech University.
 Roughly 40,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
-For the 2020-2021 academic year, 7 doctor's degrees were handed out to animal science majors at Texas Tech.
+During the most recent year for which we have data, 7 people received their doctor's degree in animal science from Texas Tech.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 56% were women.

 #12